WildflowerSchools/poseconnect/README.md

 * Consistently add `_2d` or `_3d` to variable names and field names which could be either
 * Consistent add `_local` to IDs that only exist locally (not on Honeycomb)
-* Add logic to convert coordinates equal to 0.0 to `np.nan`?
 * Consistently set default algorithm parameters to values that seem to have been working the best
-* Fetch pose model name from pose model ID rather than making user specify (for 3D pose generation)
 * Fetch coordinate space ID rather than making user specify (for writing 3D poses)
 * Remove `match_group_label` from 3D pose generation output?
 * Add progress bar option to `generate_pose_tracks()`
-* Add logic to fetch functions to convert `None` values in float arrays to `np.nan`
 * Consolidate `search_[object]s` functions into one function that takes mutation name and id field name as argument
 * Reorder functions in `honeycomb_io`
 * Remove unused functions and methods